crazygolem/mustash-compose/README.md

 - TODO: Auth passthrough for /rest path, for subsonic clients → Only when app tokens get implemented, the web app is good enough until then
-- TODO: Get a list of public resources (PWA manifest, favicons, ...) to add to authelia's bypass rule

 ## Syncthing